What is a civil service pension and what are the contributions?

 What is the Civil Service Partnership scheme?

-When you enrol in the civil service, you will be given the choice to enrol in the alpha scheme or the Civil Service Partnership.
+When you enrol in the civil service, you will be given the choice of joining the alpha scheme or civil service partnership.

 What are your civil service pension contributions?

-Over time, you and your employer will make contributions to your civil service pension.
+Over time, you and your employer will contribute to your civil service pension.

-The member contribution thresholds until 31 March 2023 are:
+The member contribution thresholds from 1 April 2024 are:

 What happens to your pension when you die?

-One of the benefits of civil service pensions is that when you die, a significant proportion of your pension will be passed on to your descendants, although the details of this policy vary depending on which pension policy you are on.
+One of the benefits of civil service pensions is that when you die, a significant proportion of your pension will be passed on to your descendants under the lump sum death benefit allowance (LSDBA).
+The specifics of this benefit vary depending on your pension scheme.

-As a general rule, however, should you die during service, your beneficiaries will receive a lump sum of between two and three months’ worth of pensionable pay, as well as a percentage of your pension.
+As a general rule, however, should you die during service, your beneficiaries will receive a lump sum of between two and three months’ worth of pensionable pay, which should be tax-free if under the LSDBA, as well as a percentage of your pension.

 In most cases, if you die within five years of taking your pension, your beneficiaries will receive a lump sum, usually equivalent to the remainder of the first five years of the pension you were due to receive.